Walker railmotor

 The family of Walker railmotors were a type of diesel railcar operated by the Victorian Railways in Australia.

 After World War II, the Victorian Railways undertook a major rebuilding program known as Operation Phoenix.
 One of the first tasks was the upgrading of passenger services on country branch lines, through the replacement of 23 wooden-bodied railmotors built in the 1920s, and the withdrawal of steam locomotive hauled mixed trains.

 An initial order of twelve 102 hp railcars, six 153 hp railcars with trailers, and twelve 280 hp railcars was placed with Walker Brothers, Wigan, England.
-It was then extended to include a further ten 153 hp railmotors and trailers.
+It was then extended to include a further nine 153 hp railmotors and trailers.
 The first was delivered in 1948, with additions to the fleet running through to 1955.

 Construction

 The power units and controls were built by Walker Bros. and shipped out from Wigan England, the underframes were built by Thompsons of Castlemaine and the car bodies were built by Martin & King, in the Melbourne suburb of Armadale.
 Assembly took place at the Newport Workshops.
 The van bodies were constructed with composite wood and steel framework, and aluminium sheeting screwed to the frames.

 The engine and trailing units were initially fitted with small plates below skirt level identifying each section as part of that specific railmotor set, i.e. 80RM, but these were removed as units were rotated through workshops and mixed with each other.
 Within a few years the identity of the 102 hp and 153 hp motors was marked only on the cabside door (with nothing on the saloon unit), and on the 280 hp railmotors only on one side of each motor unit with nothing on either saloon unit.
 Vehicle identities were occasionally further confused when cabside doors were swapped in later years.

 The intended life of the Walker railmotors was only 10 years.
 However, most remained in service for up to 30 years.
+In 1981 the Central Highlands Tourist Railway (now the Daylesford Spa Country Railway) acquired 91RM, 32RM and 56MT with the transfer being carried out in March 1982.
+Restoration of 91RM began in January 1987, and it was certified for traffic in March 1990.

+Description

+Each passenger unit was equipped with adjustable seating, internal heating, non-draught windows, water tanks for drinking or washing, along with ample luggage storage in overhead wire racks.
+The Walkers were the first railmotors in the Victorian Railways' fleet to provide hot water, this being heated by the engine-cooling system.
+At least when new, the engines did not cause any vibration in the passenger compartments.
+The lighting system was powered by the then-standard Victorian Railways' 24vDC supply, which utilised a belt-driven axle generator to charge batteries and 20-watt globes.
+Trailer cars were not fitted with their own power supply, instead drawing power via jumper cables from adjacent units; the exceptions being 54 and 56MT, which are thought to have had their own belt-driven axle generator to charge their own batteries.